leoloveisme/veronika/README.md

 Ukraine.

-At the current stage I decided to go parallel with Libre Office and Crowdly app for novel because it enables to create a master document.
+At the current stage I decided to go parallel with Libre Office and Crowdly app for both novel and screenplay because it enables to create a master document.
 [Crowdly](https://github.com/leoloveisme/crowdly)'s master document
 functionality is maturing, and currently it is mature enough to be used for both novels and screenplays.
 We're actively working on improving formatting in